Regalia (cap, gown and tassel) must be worn by all students participating in Commencement.

 Students are allowed to decorate the top of their caps following these guidelines:

-- Decor must use appropriate language/gestures.
+- Decor must use appropriate language/images.

 - Decor may not be larger than the cap border.